solidjs/solid/documentation/api.md

 ### `createSelector(() => <code>, comparatorFn?): (key) => boolean`

 Creates a conditional signal that only notifies subscribers when entering or exiting their key matching the value.
 Useful for delegated selection state.

-### `createResource(fetcher, { initialValue }): [getValueFn, { mutate, refetch }]`
-### `createResource(source, fetcher, { initialValue }): [getValueFn, { mutate, refetch }]`

-Creates a new resource signal that can hold an async resource.
-Resources when read while loading trigger Suspense.
-The `fetcher` is a function that accepts return value of the `source` if provided and returns a Promise whose resolved value is set in the resource.
-The fetcher is not reactive so use the optional first argument if you want it to run more than once.
-If provided false, null, or undefined signals not to fetch.

 ### `lazy(() => <Promise>): Component`